thoughtfulworks/thoughtfulworks.github.io/_posts/data/data-management/data-engineering/data-streaming/kafka/2024-02-26-windowing-in-kafka-streams.markdown

 # Session windows

-Dynamically sized windows based on periods of activity.
-Session windows do not overlap.
-In other words, its size is *not based on time but on behavior instead*.
-It capture periods of activity separated by gaps of inactivity, making them particularly suited for scenarios where activity occurs in bursts.
+Dynamically sized windows based on periods of activity. **Session windows do not overlap**.
+Its size is *not based on time but on behavior instead*.
+It capture periods of activity **separated by gaps of inactivity**, making them particularly suited for scenarios where activity occurs in bursts.
+In other words, session windows are designed to group together events that are closely related in time, while allowing for gaps of inactivity.

 Session windows define a period of inactivity, and they expand in size as new events occur within that period.
 Unlike tumbling or hopping windows, which are based on fixed time intervals, session windows dynamically adjust their size based on the presence or absence of events.
 This capability allows for more flexible and meaningful aggregation of events that naturally occur in sessions or bursts[^1].